 Since then, they have continued to be a guiding voice for debt collectors throughout the debt collection rulemaking process.
 Recently, they sat down with PDCflow’s Sales & Marketing Manager Dawn Updike to discuss one of the most asked about portions of the rule – the Debt Validation Notice.

 The first point Bender and Needleman want all agencies to understand?
 This document is intended to be a notice or form, NOT a letter.

 Keeping this distinction in mind can help you to better understand the expectations and requirements of the document and better adhere to compliance.
 The notice should include a few key elements:

 - Stating the amount that is owed as of a particular date

 - Notify consumers about their rights to dispute or complain

-- Provide direction to consumer on how to contact the debt collector or access the debt collector’s contactless website or portal
+- Provide direction to consumers on how to contact the debt collector or access the debt collector’s contactless website or portal

 What Must the Validation Notice Accomplish?